Takeaways from AP report on overfishing’s threat to conch

 “When I was a child, we never had to go that far to get conch,” said Tereha Davis, 49, whose family has fished for conch for five generations in the Bahamas.

 Davis and others remember when someone could walk into the water from the beach and pick up conch.
-Now conch fishers have to go farther and farther from shore – sometimes as far as 30 miles.
+Now conch fishers have to go farther and farther from shore – sometimes as far as 30 miles (48 kilometers).

 Queen conch is the main food species.
 According to government authorities and conservation agencies, its decline has been drastic.
 A 2011 survey of the Exuma Cays, a critical fishing area, found that the density of adult conch had declined by nearly 91% on the islands’ shelf over a 20-year period, according to documents from the Food and Agriculture Organization of the United Nations.